SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 In order to scale, shared subscriptions are required so that notifications are dispatched to one of a number of possible consumers that are part of the same logical subscriber or parallelized application.
 This can be achieved by creating a token with a subscription and subscriber name for the scalable application with the optional boolean `isShared` request parameter set to true in the token create request.

-Notifications (messages) will be distributed among all connections to the Notification 2.0 web socket endpoint.
+Notifications (messages) will be distributed among all connections to the Notification 2.0 WebSocket endpoint.
-They all use a token for the same subscription and the same subscriber, either by using the same shared token or using the same subscription name and subscriber when generating per instance tokens (say if the token can not be shared over the network).
+They all use a token for the same subscription and the same subscriber, either by using the same shared token or using the same subscription name and subscriber when generating per instance tokens (for example if the token can not be shared over the network).
 The subscription name defines the topic messages are published on, while the subscriber identifies the backend (north side) application that's usually used.
 The application can consist of more than one instance running in parallel in the shared use case.

 Notifications will be delivered in order with respect to the notification generating device.
 The notifications will be delivered to the same application instance, except when a new instance or a failure changes the application topology.
 Then it is necessary to re-distribute the devices to currently running instances.
-In order to aid this assignment, the subscriber instance can specify a "consumer name" when connecting to the web socket endpoint.
+In order to aid this assignment, the subscriber instance can specify a "consumer name" when connecting to the WebSocket endpoint.
 The same token, or one that was generated in a similar way from subscription name and subscriber, is used as the token query string argument.
 However, a different consumer name is passed as the `consumer` query string argument.
 For example, instance 1 of the subscriber microservice could pass in `notification2/consumer?token=xyz&consumer=instance1` while instance 2 could use `notification2/consumer?token=XYZ&consumer=instance2`.